Back to Top

 While Wizards in DnD 5e can come from any race, in general, those that boost Intelligence scores tend to be ideal for this class.
 Here are a few top choices:

-• High Elf: High Elves are a popular choice for Wizards due to their +1 Intelligence bonus and their inherent affinity for magic.
+• Elf: High Elves are a popular choice for Wizards due to their +1 Intelligence bonus and their inherent affinity for magic.
 They also gain an extra cantrip from the Wizard spell list, which can be extremely useful for expanding your spellcasting options early on.

 • Gnome: Gnomes receive a +2 Intelligence bonus, making them naturally inclined towards Wizard abilities.
 Their Gnome Cunning trait provides advantage on all Intelligence, Wisdom, and Charisma saving throws against magic, offering significant protection against enemy spellcasters.